mercadolibre/point-mainapp-demo-android/README.md

 ## What is this?

-This is a demo application that use the **Mercadopago Integration SDK** to connect a thirty party app with the **MercadoPago presencial Payments ecosystem** and specific **hardware capabilities** like Camera for Barcode Reader, embedded Printer, bluetooth, and others.
+This is a demo application that use the **Mercadopago Integration SDK** to connect a third-party app with the **MercadoPago presencial Payments ecosystem** and specific **hardware capabilities** like Camera for Barcode Reader, embedded Printer, bluetooth, and others.

 ## How to download the Integration Kit?